MostlyAdequate/mostly-adequate-guide/ch2.md

 ```

 Having been bound to itself, the `Db` is free to access its prototypical garbage code.
 I avoid using `this` like a dirty nappy.
 There's really no need when writing functional code.
-However, when interfacing with other libraries, you'll have to acquiesce to the mad world around us.
+However, when interfacing with other libraries, you might have to acquiesce to the mad world around us.

-Some will argue `this` is necessary for speed.
+Some will argue that `this` is necessary for optimizing speed.
 If you are the micro-optimization sort, please close this book.
 If you cannot get your money back, perhaps you can exchange it for something more fiddly.

 And with that, we're ready to move on.